1,691 words, 9 minutes read time.

 Day 7: Castles & Highland Vibes

 Checked another castle off my list- Eilean Donan, and wow, it did not disappoint.
 Perched on a small tidal island where three lochs meet, it looks like something straight out of a movie (and actually has been in several).
 The stone bridge, the misty hills behind it, the way it reflects off the water- it’s pure magic.
-If you’re anywhere near the Highlands, this one is a must-see.
+If you’re anywhere near the Highlands, this one is a must-see for your UK road trip itinerary.
 Scotland just kept raising the bar with its wild, dramatic landscapes.

 Day 8: Glencoe → Edinburgh

-One more peek at the Highlands as I head out and it was pure magic.
-The rain and the sun created a rainbow and if I expressed emotions like a normal person, I may have cried.
+One more peek at the Highlands as I head out, and it somehow beat my first day if that was even possible.
+The rain and the sun created the most epic rainbow, and if I expressed emotions like a normal person, I might have cried.
+I cannot fully express how I felt that day witnessing this landscape.

-But it was back to reality and I had to head into Edinburgh, where I finally ditched the car and sighed a huge breath of relief.
-This was my final day with the rental car and I was more than ready to hand over those keys.
+But it was back to reality and I had to leave the loveliness of the Scottish Highlands and head to the final stop of the UK road trip.
+Onward to Edinburgh I went, where I finally ditched the car and sighed a huge breath of relief.
+This was my final day with the rental car, and I was more than ready to hand over those keys.

 - Roundabouts: Genius.
 We need more of them in the U.S.